AETHERWING eMOTORSPORTS // OPS

 ← Return to Base

-The operational guidelines for GR Aetherwing eMotorsports.
-All contracted drivers—across iRacing and Roblox RoRacing—are expected to adhere to these protocols during the 2026 Season.
+The operational guidelines for Aetherwing eMotorsports.
+All contracted drivers across iRacing and Roblox RoRacing are expected to follow these protocols during the 2026 season.

 01. Organization & Hierarchy